 - Animals used for this offering were usually sheep or goats, but oxen and birds were also used. - Except for the skin, the entire animal was burned up in this offering.
 The skin or hide was given to the priest. - God commanded the Jewish people to offer burnt offerings two times every day.

-(See also: altar, atonement, atone, ox, oxen, priest, priesthood, sacrifice, offering)
+(See also: altar, atonement, ox, priest, sacrifice)